 2. Energy Efficient/Green Building Certification – 5 Points

-Attachment E must be used for applications in conjunction with AHTCs.
-All other applicants may complete either Attachment E or Attachment F for Energy points.
-(Not applicable to CHDO Pre-Development Loans)
+All applicants may complete either Attachment E or Attachment F for Energy points.

 Attachment E Home Energy Efficiency Rating Certification –Applicants must commit to receive a Home Energy Efficiency Rating System (HERS) Score within the specific range chosen on the attachment, as evidenced by a report from a Certified RESNET Home Energy Rater who conducted an inspection of the property post-construction/rehabilitation.
 This Certification must be signed by the Applicant.